 - Demonstrate where lower speed limits can benefit the community and, implement programs such as the Pace Car project and Speed Watch to raise community awareness of travel speeds.

-- Where possible, separate different road users from vehicle traffic, especially Vulnerable Road Users, such as bicyclists and pedestrians.
+- Where possible, separate different road users from vehicle traffic, especially vulnerable road users.

 - Safe road users: